Proxies for Web Scraping: Types, Privacy, and Detection

 DNS must not leak SOCKS5 with the socks5h:// scheme

-When you'd rather not manage proxies at all
+When you would rather not manage proxies at all